ia0/unsafe-mental-model/src/type-theory.md

   type interpretations: we are actually interpreting the whole typing, not just the type.
 This is only done for functional programming languages and would need to be adapted for imperative ones.
 - [RustHornBelt] for the idea of prophecies to explain the promised type of mutable references.
+- Refinement types which the update type is similar to.
+The main difference is that the update refines the validity invariant, not the type itself.

 ## Breaking the dependency